asyncapi/generator/docs/asyncapi-file.md

 In the following sections, you will learn how to use either the **originalAsyncAPI** or the **asyncapi** in your template.

 ### Method 1: `originalAsyncAPI` and template
-One way of using the contents of AsyncAPI document inside your template files is by using its stringified version that reflects exactly the same contents as the AsyncAPI document provided as an input to the Generator.
+One way of using the contents of AsyncAPI document inside your template files is by using its stringified version that reflects exactly the same contents as the AsyncAPI document provided as an input to the generator.
 You can access it directly in your templates using the `originalAsyncAPI` variable.
-You also access it via the [hooks](hooks.md) `generator.originalAsyncAPI` because `originalAsyncAPI` is also a part of the Generator instance that is passed to hooks.
+You also access it via the [hooks](hooks.md) `generator.originalAsyncAPI` because `originalAsyncAPI` is also a part of the generator instance that is passed to hooks.

 ```js
 //example use case for using a stringified AsyncAPI document inside template hooks